huaweicloud/terraform-provider-huaweicloud/docs/resources/cdm_job.md

   + **NONE**: The job will not be deleted after it is executed.
   + **DELETE_AFTER_SUCCEED**: The job will be deleted only after it is successfully executed.
 It is applicable to massive one-time jobs.
-  + **DELETE**: Thejob will be deleted after it is executed, regardless of the execution result.
+  + **DELETE**: The job will be deleted after it is executed, regardless of the execution result.

 ## Attribute Reference